BLCM/bl3mods/Apocalyptech/gear_changes/uniques_are_legendary/README.md

 noticeable.
 Without that mod, I think these mostly just come as mission rewards or as mission items, so this mod would be a bit pointless.

+DLC4 (Psycho Krieg) introduced a set of gear which had both legendary and non-legendary variants -- this mod omits those non-legendary variants, since there's no real reason to have them once you've got the legendary versions (and my Expanded Legendary Pools mod does not add them in).

 I'm actually not sure if being legendary has an effect on item stats; it's possible that this mod buffs up some items here.